-Marshall MG CFX Guitar Amps
+Marshall MG Gold Guitar Amps

-Marshall MG series guitar amps have been around for a long time, and models like the MG15CFX, MG30CFX and MG100HCFX meet the needs of a wide array of guitar players.
+Marshall MG series guitar amps have been around for a long time, from the originals to the Carbon Fibre Series and now the Gold Series.
+Models like the MG15, MG30, and MG100 meet the needs of a wide array of guitar players.
 They're reliable, great-sounding solid-state amps that capture that legendary Marshall sound.

-Marshall is a leader in the amplifier industry, and known for mind-blowing tube amps with their classic British tone.
-With the MG Series they let you bring that legendary Marshall attitude to practice, to the stage or to the recording studio for a fair price.
+Marshall is a leader in the amplifier industry and known for mind-blowing tube amps with their classic British tone.
+With the MG Series, they let you bring that legendary Marshall attitude to practice, to the stage, or to the recording studio for a fair price.
 There is no beating a Marshall tube amp, but the MG Series may be the next best thing.

 If you think you know the MG series, you might want to look again.
 A few years back I probably would have told you, except for the MG15 and maybe MG30 for practice, you were better off looking elsewhere when it came to solid-state amps.